Miscellaneous

 photo source: treehugger.com

-The bedroom area is, let's say, in the loft, a prici-like area reached by climbing a simple staircase and sleeping on mattresses.
+The sleeping area is, let's say, in the attic, a prici-like area, reached up a simple staircase and where you can sleep on mattresses.

 tea house